 2] Delete the newly created policies using the Registry Editor

 Type regedit in the Run window and click OK to launch the Registry Editor.
-Now, go to the following path manually or simply paste it in the address bar of the Registry Editor and press Enter.
+Now, go to the following path manually or simply paste it into the Registry Editor’s address bar and press Enter.

 HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Google\Chrome

-Delete this Chrome key, close the Registry Editor and restart Windows 10.
+Delete this Chrome key, close the Registry Editor and restart Windows.

 3] Change the file extension in File Explorer

-If the above methods did not work for you, you can try changing the file extension in the File Explorer.
+If the above methods do not work, you can try changing the file extension in File Explorer.
 Launch the File Explorer and type the following in the address bar and press Enter:

 C:\Windows\System32\GroupPolicy